tfeb/tfeb-lisp-tools/README.md

 ### Providing modules
 As an interface to `install-providers`, below, there is a function called **`provide-module`**: it does exactly what `provide` does (it relies on `provide` to do the work) but also maintains an alist, **`*module-providers*`** which maps from module names to the files that provided them (from `*load-truename*`).

+Additionally, **`provides`** is a counterpart to `requires` and `needs`:  it lets you state what module or modules a given file provides.
+Unlike `needs` it's not a macro because modules should not be provided until they are loaded.

 ### Running code after a module is provided
 **`after-require-module`** is a macro which can be used in a module, to arrange for the forms in its body to be run after the module has been provided.
 The forms are wrapped in a block also called `after-require-module`.
 This can be used any number of times, and if the module is being loaded some other way it will simply do nothing.
 For example: